 Both companies are launching a range of Roku TVs with Roku’s streaming software built in, the first devices will launch later in the year.

-As yet we do not have any details on how much these new Roku TVs will retail for, as soon as we get some more detais and confirmation of an exact launch date, we will let you guys know.
+As yet, we do not have any details on how much these new Roku TVs will retail for.
+However, given Roku’s history of offering affordable streaming solutions, it is expected that these TVs will be competitively priced.
+As soon as we get more details and confirmation of an exact launch date, we will let you guys know.

 Source Engadget